 - Feelings of inadequacy or guilt

-- Difficulty thinking and concentration problems
+- Trouble thinking and concentrating

 - Loss of interest in activities that you used to enjoy